MHLinh/green-team/README.md

     ],
     "totalRates": [
         [
-            "Rate of total cancelled bookings made in date range", "Rate of total cancelled bookings started in date range", "Rate of total cancelled bookings ended in date range", "Rate of total cancelled bookings started and ended in date range" ],
+            "Rate of total cancelled bookings made in time period", "Rate of total cancelled bookings started in time period", "Rate of total cancelled bookings ended in time period", "Rate of total cancelled bookings started and ended in time period" ],
         [
             0.044,